-- computer peripherals retailers,
+- retailers of Internet access products,

-- computer product distributors,
+- distributors of Internet access products,

 - Internet service providers, and

 - original equipment manufacturers (OEMs)

 We recognize hardware net sales for our customers at the point when the customers take legal ownership of the delivered products.
-Legal ownership passes from Zoom to the customer based on the contractual FOB point specified in signed contracts and purchase orders, which are both used extensively.
-Many of our customer contracts or purchase orders specify FOB destination.
+Legal ownership passes from Zoom to the customer based on the contractual delivery point specified in signed contracts and purchase orders, which are both used extensively.
+Many of our customer contracts or purchase orders specify delivery at the shipping destination.
 We verify the delivery date on all significant FOB destination shipments made during the last 10 business days of each quarter.

-Our net sales of hardware include reductions resulting from certain events which are characteristic of the sales of hardware to retailers of computer peripherals.
+Our net sales of hardware include reductions resulting from certain events which are characteristic of the sales of hardware to retailers of Internet access products.
 These events are product returns, certain sales and marketing incentives, price protection refunds, and consumer mail-in and in-store rebates.
 Each of these is accounted for as a reduction of net sales based on detailed management estimates, which are reconciled to actual customer or end-consumer credits on a monthly or quarterly basis.